vpulim/node-soap/Readme.md

 ## Security

 `node-soap` has several default security protocols.
 You can easily add your own as well.
 The interface is quite simple.
-Each protocol defines 2 methods:
+Each protocol defines these optional methods:
-* `addOptions` - a method that accepts an options arg that is eventually passed directly to `request`
+* `addOptions(options)` - a method that accepts an options arg that is eventually passed directly to `request`.
+* `addHeaders(headers)` - a method that accepts an argument with HTTP headers, to add new ones.
+* `toXML()` - a method that returns a string of XML to be appended to the SOAP headers.
+Not executed if `postProcess` is also defined.
-* `toXML` - a method that returns a string of XML.
+* `postProcess(xml, envelopeKey)` - a method that receives the the assembled request XML plus envelope key, and returns a processed string of XML.
+Executed before `options.postProcess`.

 ### BasicAuthSecurity